JoElfner/multisim/README.md

 * gas boiler
 * chp plant, also with flue gas heat exchanger (based on fitting a model to manufacturer specific measurement data)
 * three different consumer appliances (space heating, state-of-the-art water heating, low exergy water heating)

+The following controllers are defined in parts/controllers:
+* PID controller
+* bang bang controller
+* two sensor controller
 * model predictive controller (CHP-plant specific)

-New parts can be added either by defining completely new classes or by inheriting from existing parts.
+New parts and controllers can be added either by defining completely new classes or by inheriting from existing parts.

 Short documentation